Martin Sharp: Luna Park

-Sharp's involvement with the restoration of Luna Park in the 1970s proved a bittersweet experience.
+In 1973, a group of pop artists were commissioned by Luna Park Sydney's management.
+Led by Sharp and Peter Kingston, they worked to restore and revitalise the park.
+Sharp's involvement at Luna Park would later prove to be a bittersweet experience.

-In 1979, as pressure mounted to redevelop the prime harbourside site, a fire in the Luna Park Ghost Train claimed seven lives, including a father and his two sons.
+In 1979, as pressure mounted to redevelop the prime harbourside site, a fire in the Ghost Train claimed seven lives, including a father and his two sons and four 13-year-old schoolmates.
 The fire was a turning point in Sharp's life; like many others he firmly believed that it was a deliberate act of terrorism aimed at destroying the park and making the site available for redevelopment.
-In a 2010 interview on the ABC Radio National program The Spirit of Things, he revealed that the fire and the circumstances surrounding it had exerted a profound effect on his spiritual outlook.
+He later stated this had a profound effect on his spiritual outlook.

+Throughout the 1980s and 1990s, Sharp played an important role in saving Luna Park from development as the head of the Friends of Luna Park activist group.

 Tiny Tim

 Sharp first saw performer Tiny Tim at the Royal Albert Hall in 1968 at the suggestion of Eric Clapton.
 From that time on, Tiny Tim was one of Sharp's strongest inspirations.

 "Tim's appropriation of song is very much like my appropriation of images.
 We are both collagists taking the elements of different epochs and mixing them to discover new relationships."